meet-bhagdev/frameworksandorms/installlaravelmac.md

--   Edit the config/database.php file
+-   Edit the config/database.php file with your database settings

         cd config
         vim database.php